-RON SCHMITZ Superintendent Boonville Correctional Center Algoa Correctional Center The Algoa Correctional Center (ACC) is a minimum custody level institution located in Jefferson City.
-The institution opened in 1932 and currently maintains a capacity of 1,565 offenders.
-Offenders assigned to ACC are enrolled in basic pre-release preparation programs notably academic education, substance abuse prevention and job training.
+DWAYNE KEMPKER Superintendent Algoa Correctional Center tion and job training.

 Boonville Correctional Center The Boonville Correctional Center (BCC) is a medium custody level institution located at the former Missouri Training School for Boys in Boonville.
 The campus was originally constructed in 1889 and was obtained by the Department of Corrections in 1983.
 The institution currently maintains a capacity of 1,316 offenders and hosts an Institutional Treatment Center, as well as a Shock Incarceration Program for offenders sentenced to a 120-day review by the courts.
 Offenders assigned to BCC are enrolled in basic pre-release preparation programs notably academic education, substance abuse prevention and job training.
-Additionally, a two-year undergraduate college program provided through the U.S. Department of Education Youthful Offender
+Additionally, a two-year undergraduate college program provided through the U.S. Department of Education Youthful Offender grant is offered to offenders ages 17-25 in cooperation with State Fair Community College.
+Central Missouri Correctional Center The Central Missouri Correctional Center (CMCC) is a medium/minimum custody level institution located in Jefferson City.
+The institution opened in 1938 but was temporarily closed in June 2005 due to budget cuts in state fiscal year 2006.
+The facility is currently in caretaker status and future plans will depend on the growth of the incarcerated population.
+The institution has a capacity of 1,000 offenders.
+Chillicothe Correctional Center The Chillicothe Correctional Center (CCC) is an all-custody level institution for females located in Chillicothe.
+Prior to the Missouri Department of Corrections obtaining this campus in 1981, the institution formerly served as a detention facility for female juveniles.
+Chillicothe Correctional Center currently maintains a capacity of 525 offenders.
+Offenders assigned to CCC are enrolled